MoonPoet/xaprb-src/content/about.md

   convictions.
 Because I'm motivated by purpose and not ego, I'm like a jazz
   musician: I listen and play the notes that are lacking, then create space for other people to participate.
-You might misinterpret my agreeable manner as submissiveness or lack of opinion, **especially if you are a high DI (you fall in the Conductor or Persuader quadrants of the DISC wheel)**.
-But I'm the CEO, there's only one, and the company is not a democracy or a committee.
+You might misinterpret my agreeable manner as submissiveness or lack of opinion, especially if you are a high DI (you fall in the Conductor or Persuader quadrants of the DISC wheel).
+If you presume you have the upper hand, you may appear disrespectful to me.
 - **Demanding but methodical.** Because I move fast and challenge people, you might wonder if I give people enough chances.
 I might not tell you the private details, but my decisions about others aren't arbitrary, and I practice